Ryugyong Hotel: Opening announced, then cancelled

 In November 2012, international hotel operator Kempinski announced it would be running the hotel, which was expected to partially open in mid‑2013.
 In March 2013, plans to open the hotel were suspended.
 Kempinski clarified its earlier statements, saying that only "initial discussions" had ever occurred, but that no agreement had been signed because "market entry is not currently possible".

 Kempinski did not elaborate on its reasons, but commentators suggested that international tensions related to the 2013 North Korean nuclear test, economic risks, and delays in construction probably played a part.

 Renewal

-In late 2016, there were indications of renewed activity, and a report that a representative of Orascom had visited North Korea.
+Activity resumed in late 2016 and a representative of Orascom visited North Korea.
 In 2017 and early 2018, there were signs of work at the site, with access roads being constructed.

-In April 2018, it was reported that a large LED display featuring the North Korean flag had been added to the top of the building.
+In April 2018, a large LED display featuring the North Korean flag had been added to the top of the building.
 By May, an LED display had been added to one entire side of the structure, and there were reports that the building was being readied for occupation.
 By July, the LED display was showing animations and movie scenes.
 In June 2019, there was new signage bearing the hotel's name (in Korean and English) and its logo over the main entrance.

+In 2024, the North Korean government reportedly started to look for a casino operator willing to complete the building in exchange for profits made by the casino.